raditya1117/HoneyBadger/python-errors/article.md

 ### Indentation error

-Python uses spaces and tabs for indentation in the code blocks.
+Python uses spaces and tabs for code indentation.
 The code will run into `IndentationError` if a code block doesn't have correct indentation.
-For example, defining an `if` block requries us to indent the lines in the `if` block to the right by two/four spaces.
+For example, defining an `if` block requires us to indent the lines in the `if` block to the right by two/four spaces.
 If we don't indent the lines in the `if` block, the code runs into `IndentationError` with the error message `IndentationError: expected an indented block after 'if' statement on line x`.

 ```py
 if x > 10: